Internet in Belgium: Internet censorship

 There are no government restrictions on access to the Internet or credible reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority.
 Individuals and groups engage in the expression of views via the Internet, including by e-mail.
 The Belgian constitution and law provide for freedom of speech, including for members of the press, and the government generally respects these rights in practice.
 An independent press, an effective judiciary, and a functioning democratic political system combine to ensure freedom of speech and press.
 The constitution and legal code prohibit arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.

 Subject to warrants requested by the prosecutor all Belgian Internet providers have been filtering several websites at the DNS level since April 2009.
 This may be done when the websites are engaged in illegal activities or when they display information that is "contrary to public order or morality".
 People who browse the Internet using one of these providers and hit a blocked website are redirected to a page that claims that the content of the website is illegal under Belgian law and therefore blocked.
 In contrast to other countries, the Web sites were filtered not because of displaying pornographic content but in order to guarantee the privacy rights of suspects or criminals who committed sexual offenses against children and whose identity was accordingly revealed in the targeted Web sites.

 Holocaust denial and incitement to hatred are criminal offenses punishable by a minimum of eight days (for Holocaust denial) and one month (incitement to hatred) up to one-year in prison and fines, plus a possible revocation of the right to vote or run for public office.

+Web browsers

+As of 2024, most used web browsers according to Statcounter were:

+As of 2024, most used web browsers according to Cloudflare were: